 There are also policies available that offer an unlimited amount cover for buildings and or contents.

 Buildings insurance covers the cost of rebuilding your home if it’s damaged or destroyed, and commonly covers the cost of staying elsewhere while repairs are being completed.
-It’s usually compulsory if you’re planning to buy your home with a mortgage and you may not be able to get one unless you take out buildings’ insurance.
+It’s usually compulsory if you’re buying your home with a mortgage and you may not be able to get one unless you take out buildings insurance.

 This insurance covers the cost of repairing damage to the structure of your property.
 Garages, sheds and fences are also covered, as well as the cost of replacing items such as pipes, cables and drains.
 Your insurance should cover the full cost of rebuilding your house.
 This also includes the costs of demolition, site clearance, and architects’ fees.